-In the transformer world, the terms loop feed and radial feed are most commonly associated with the HV bushing layout for compartmentalized padmount transformers.
+In the transformer world, the terms "loop feed" and "radial feed" are most commonly associated with the HV bushing layout for compartmentalized padmount transformers.
 These terms, however, did not originate with transformers.
 They come from the broader concept of power distribution in electrical systems (or circuits).
 A transformer is called a loop feed transformer because its bushing configuration is tailored toward a loop distribution system.
-The same applies for transformers we classify as radial feed–their bushing layout is typically suited toward radial systems.
+The same applies to transformers we classify as radial feed—their bushing layout is typically suited toward radial systems.

 Of the two types of transformers, the loop feed version is the most adaptable.
 A loop feed unit can accommodate both radial and loop system configurations, whereas radial feed transformers almost always appear in radial systems.
-To gain a clearer understanding of this concept, we’ll begin with a basic description of 1) loop and radial distribution systems, and then we’ll turn to examining how such systems relate to and influence 2) padmounted transformer bushing configurations.
-For some projects, there is flexibility on a transformer’s bushing layout, while other installations may require a more stringent setup.
+To gain a clearer understanding of this concept, we’ll begin with a basic description of 1) loop and radial distribution systems, and then we’ll examine how such systems relate to and influence 2) padmounted transformer bushing configurations.
+For some projects, there is flexibility on a transformer’s bushing layout, while other installations may require a more specific setup.

 Both radial and loop systems aim to accomplish the same thing: send medium voltage power from a common source (usually a substation) to one or more step-down transformers serving a load.